With The Best Spinning DVDs, Your Workout Won’t be Limited to Cycling Studios

 Another DVD from Spinning®, which will become a common name by the end of this list.
 Not all of their products consist of Johnny G sitting in a studio showing off how spinning began.
 No, this one is led by a certain Mike Michels, who does a good job standing in for the founder of the spinning term.
 He’s no Cathe Friedrich, but will certainly be fine as an instructor.

 As one might be able to garner from the name, this DVD is for those who are a bit more pressed for time.
-The total length of the DVD measures in at just about 48 minutes, including the set up, warm up and post-workout stretch.
+The total length of the DVD measures just about 48 minutes, including the bike setup, warm up and post-workout stretch.
 The actual workout itself is about 30 minutes long.
 You’ll get a decent bit of calories burnt, but obviously not as much as you would on a longer DVD.

 While the Spin Slim Express DVD might not have Johnny G sitting in a studio, the fact is that it is still set in a studio.
 Once again, there’s no fancy sights or cool nature to be found here.
 For those who are just looking to get a quick workout in and get on with the rest of their day, this is great.
-For those who want slightly more from their spin bike workout DVDs, they might want to look elsewhere.back to menu ↑
+For those who want slightly more from their spin bike workout DVDs, they might want to look elsewhere.

 Las Vegas Spinning Rides